 Gabrielle Roy Royal portable typewriter"Award winners were born of its keys"

-1940 Royal portable typewriter-Gabrielle Roy used to write her first novel "Bonheur d'occasion" Roy's 1940 portable typewriter
+1940 Royal portable typewriter-Gabrielle Roy used to write her first novel "Bonheur d'occasion" Roy's portable typewriter (circa 1940)

 This Royal portable typewriter was used by Gabrielle Roy to write the manuscript of her first novel, "Bonheur d'occasion".
 Published in 1945, it won her the prestigious Prix Femina.
 Its English translation, "The Tin Flute", published in 1947, won the Governor General's Award and the Royal Society of Canada's Lorne Pierce Medal.